From 17/07/2022 to 28/09/2023

 Day 11 - Whistler Enjoy a free day checking out the best Whistler has to offer.
 There are plenty of optional activities available, so chat to your leader to decide what you’d prefer.
 During the warmer months, hiking is a great (and inexpensive) way to get the lay of the land, just keep in mind that the rugged terrain can make for challenging trails.
 Zip-lining tours are an amazing opportunity to get an aerial view of Fitzsimmons Creek and, if you’re lucky, see some bears along the way.
 There are also some great cycle networks in Whistler, so you have the option of paying for bike hire and riding to one of the nearby lakes.
 Don’t forget to spend some time exploring Whistler Village, a charming pedestrian-only town with plenty of bars, cafes and restaurants.

 Day 12 - Vancouver Famous for its coast-meets-mountains setting, Vancouver is the largest city in western Canada.
-After a short drive (around 2 hours), arrive back in the city and set out on a quick orientation tour with your leader.
+After a short drive (around 2 hours), arrive back in the city and set out on an orientation tour with your leader.
+Stroll a section of the 400-hectare Stanley Park, one of the largest urban green spaces in North America, then hop over to Granville Island, overflowing with galleries, markets and lively restaurants.
 After the walk, bid farewell to your leader and your fellow travellers, as your tour has come to an end.